ajnart/subs/README.md

 ---

-Thank you for your interest and support!
-We hope Subs Tracker helps you keep better track of your subscription costs.
-Happy tracking!
+Thank you for your interest in Subs!
+We hope it helps you keep better track of your subscription costs.